DarkGenerators/DaskOnCartesius/README.md

 conda activate dark_generators
 ```

 The following snippet configure a Dask cluster with 2 workers per node (`processes=2`) and one thread per worker (`cores=2`, per node).
 The same python executable used to run the script  will be used to start the workers.
 Calling `cluster.scale` submits the jobs and actually starts the cluster.
-Note that this snippet needs to run on a compute node (not on the login node), e.g. via an interactive SLURM job (see [here](https://userinfo.surfsara.nl/systems/cartesius/usage/batch-usage)).
+**Note**: this snippet needs to run on a compute node (not on the login node), e.g. via an interactive or batch SLURM jobs (see [here](https://userinfo.surfsara.nl/systems/cartesius/usage/batch-usage)).

 ```python
 from dask.distributed import Client